-"His very best friend.
+"Harry's very best friend.
 You'll love her.
 She is very much like you: Muggleborn, strong-headed, a bit stubborn and fiery sometimes.
-Extremely loyal and she loves Harry.
+Extremely loyal and she loves Harry like a brother.
 She's an only child and like Harry she always wanted a sibling.
 Harry and Hermione more or less adopted each other as brother and sister.
-Luckily she is very close to Daphne too.
+Luckily she is good friends with Daphne too.
 All four are really close, much like the Marauders back then – without the traitor naturally," her face darkened.
 She hated Peter Pettigrew nearly as much as Sirius and Remus did, and had been a bit disappointed that he had been sentenced to Azkaban and not to the veil.
 At least he was wearing a bracelet that denied him the possibility to escape in his Animagus form like Sirius did.
 "There are some others too.
 They have friends in all houses, Susan Bones, Luna Lovegood and Padma Patil being the closest, I suppose.
 But our 'four riders of trouble' are a category in itself."

 "I'm happy that he found a family here," Lily sighed.

 Suddenly a knock interrupted them and a second later Cyrus Greengrass entered the room.
 His face still showed how angry he was.
-He had been furious to hear about Harry's donation of the money from the Basilisk selling.
+He had been furious to hear about Harry's substantial donation of money gathered after the sell to victims of the Basilisk.
 Cyrus had hoped to get a hold on the money himself.
 He needed it and certainly he believed that he deserved it far more than some students, most of them Mudbloods in fact.
 It was bad enough that they had survived the Basilisk attack two years ago.
 Certainly it wasn't appropriate to throw this amount of money at them.
 Nearly 100,000 Galleons the Goblins had offered for the cadaver of the Basilisk from the Chamber of Secrets – he nearly fainted every time he thought about the sum.

 With much effort he showed a polite smile.
 "Your guests arrived, Roxanne.
 I'll leave in an hour.
 Lucius is expecting me.
 I'll stay there for a while."

 Roxanne nodded slightly, partially to hide her frown.
-How could he live in the same house not only with Lucius but Voldemort too?
+How could he live in the same house, not only with Lucius but Voldemort too?
 As far as she knew from Severus, he had chosen Malfoy Manor as his new Headquarter.
 She had to be really careful around her husband in the future.
-"I send my greeting to him.
+"Give him my greeting.
 Enjoy your evening."
-She hated Lucius with a passion, despised the man and his world view.
+She hated Lucius with a passion, despised the man and his worldview.
 But he had been her political ally in the 'Dumbledore case' and until she knew more about the repercussions of Voldemort's return, she wasn't willing to cut all ties.